Making ‘reflection’ a core leadership practice

-Returning from a global leadership intensive with participants from Africa, Asia and the U.S, I couldn’t help but be intrigued with how challenging it is for many of us, particularly those of us who live in the West, to invest time to reflect on our leadership experience, and what has contributed to it the most.
+Returning from a global leadership intensive with participants from Africa, Asia and the U.S, I couldn’t help but notice how challenging it can be to invest adequate time reflecting on our current role, what has contributed to it the most, and what continues to shape the way we make decisions, set goals, and mobilize others.

 Some of the other participants described the importance of this reflective experience –